tonyito/use-state-plus/README.md

     )
 ```

-A lite version of this library can be imported as `useStatePlusLite` for those who run into performance issues when using history management functionality.
+A lite version of this library can be imported as `useStatePlusLite` for those who run into performance issues when using the history management feature.